Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Conclusion

-The authors gratefully acknowledge funding from the U.S. Department of Energy ``Laboratory Directed Research and Development (LDRD)'' program under the project ``20230091ER: Learning to Accelerate Global Solutions for Non-convex Optimization''.
+\ACKNOWLEDGMENT{ The authors gratefully acknowledge funding from the U.S. Department of Energy ``Laboratory Directed Research and Development (LDRD)" program under the project ``20230091ER: Learning to Accelerate Global Solutions for Non-convex Optimization".
+The authors also thank Clemson University for the allocation of compute time on the Palmetto Cluster.
+Additionally, we thank the anonymous reviewers for their critical feedback, which improved the presentation of this paper.}